 What are the Cheapest Options For Switching Both Gas and Electricity Providers in Ireland ?

 Hundreds of thousands of people in Ireland have never switched energy providers.
 Recent figures show that around half of all electricity and gas customers have never switched supplier.

 Note: The price comparisons below are based on what might be typical usage in a medium sized house, using gas for both heating and hot water. ( 11000 Kwh of Gas and 4200 kwH of Electricity a year .)
-The prices include any cashback offers.
+The prices shown include any cashback offers.

 Switching Dual Fuel – Same Supplier :